sun-data/solar-dynamics-observatory/docs/index.rst

 images to be ready for scientific analysis.

-While this package uses Sunpy to download the data, it does not represent SDO images as instances of :class:`sunpy.map.Map` it represents images using :class:`named_arrays.FunctionArray`.
+While this package uses Sunpy to download the data, it does not represent SDO images as instances of :obj:`sunpy.map.Map` it represents images using :class:`named_arrays.FunctionArray`.

 Installation